bobzurad/cwcreations/README.md

 * [npm](http://blog.npmjs.org/post/85484771375/how-to-install-npm)
 * [bower](http://bower.io)
 * A [firebase](http://www.firebase.com) account
+  * Only needed if you want to write to your own firebase.

 ###Installation
 Once you've cloned this repository, cd to it's location and run: